Targeted stochastic gradient Markov chain Monte Carlo for hidden Markov models with rare latent states: Introduction

-Due to the temporal dependence inherent in sequential data, methods for inferring HMM parameters -- such as Monte Carlo methods \citep{scott_bayesian_2002}, Expectation-Maximization \citep{bishop_pattern_2006}, and variational Bayes' \citep{article} -- often rely on an implementation of the forward-backward algorithm (FB) named as such due to the need to make both a forward and backward pass through the entire time series.
-At each iteration, one attains a local update of the unknown latent states in the HMM using FB to obtain marginal distributions of these states.
-This is followed by a global update of the parameters for the emission distributions.
-As the FB must pass through the entire sequence of observations in the time series, it results in a time complexity which is linear in the number of samples, burdensome for very large time series.
+Hidden Markov models (HMMs) are widely used due to their versatility in characterizing a breadth of phenomena; this includes credit ratings \citep{petropoulos2016novel}, protein folding dynamics \citep{peyravi2019composite,protein_hmm}, speech recognition \citep{muhammad2018speech,speech_recog_2}, stock market forecasting \citep{zhang2019enhancing}, and rare event detection \citep{galagedarage2019process,damicis2023}.
+Computation for HMMs often relies on the forward-backward algorithm \citep{baum1972inequality}.
+This includes Monte Carlo \citep{scott2002bayesian} and variational methods \citep{johnson2014stochastic} among Bayesian approaches, and expectation-maximization \citep{bishop2006pattern} among frequentist approaches.
+At each iteration, a local update of the unknown latent states is performed using forward-backward to obtain their marginal distributions.
+This is followed by a global update for the parameters of the emission distributions.
+The forward-backward algorithm passes through the entire sequence of observations, resulting in a computational complexity that is at least linear in the number of observations.
+However, even linear scaling can be computationally prohibitive for very long data sequences.